 For six out of the seventeen schemes requiring preparatory studies the cost of feasibility and design studies will be covered by the beneficiary municipalities.
 Importantly, the feasibility and design studies financed by the municipalities will be carried out under the supervision of the APCU and according to TORs satisfactory to the Bank, while the related ESF due diligence will be supported under the project.
+An amount of BAM 100,000 will be allocated under the project for ESF related costs for the schemes planned to be designed and prepared by municipalities.
 The cost of feasibility and design studies for the remaining schemes, which is estimated to be BAM 1,275,000, shall be covered by the project.
-An additional BAM 100,000 will be allocated for ESF related costs for the schemes planned to be designed and prepared by municipalities.